urbaxe/dockermoticz/README.md

 Let compose update all containers as necessary: docker-compose up -d or update a single container: docker-compose up -d domoticz You can also remove the old dangling images: docker image prune

-## Via Watchtower auto-updater (especially useful if you don't remember the original parameters)
-- Pull the latest image at its tag and replace it with the same env variables in one run:

-docker run --rm \
--v /var/run/docker.sock:/var/run/docker.sock \
-containrrr/watchtower \
---run-once domoticz

-Note: We do not endorse the use of Watchtower as a solution to automated updates of existing Docker containers.
-In fact we generally discourage automated updates.
-However, this is a useful tool for one-time manual updates of containers where you have forgotten the original parameters.
-In the long term, we highly recommend using Docker Compose.

 You can also remove the old dangling images: docker image prune